anaxite/tgdp-asciidoc-templates/api-quickstart/guide-quickstart.md

 # What is a Quick Start

+> Thank you for downloading this template from The Good Docs Project!
+Before using the template, read this template guide for information about how to complete each section.
+Want to explore more templates?
+Check them out in our [templates GitLab repository](https://gitlab.com/tgdp/templates).

 Quick Start Guides should be a clear, concise, ordered step-by-step procedure.
 They should describe the easiest way for readers to achieve a result that shows off the capabilities of your product.
 They should not delve into optimizations or advanced use cases.